kevinchen1312/property-ratings-v54/MIGRATION-README.md

 ## Important Notes

-⚠️ **Proximity Validation**: Users must be within 100 meters of a property to submit ratings
+⚠️ **Proximity Validation**: Users must be within 200 meters of a property to submit ratings

-⚠️ **Daily Limits**: Users can only submit one rating per property attribute per calendar day
+⚠️ **Hourly Limits**: Users can only submit one rating per property per hour (any attribute)

 ⚠️ **PostGIS Required**: This migration requires the PostGIS extension to be available